ocroquette/gerrit-visible-review-commits/README.md

 There is currently no binary distribution of the plugin, only source code, so you will have to build it yourself (see below).

-Then, the usual procedure to install Gerrit plugins apply, e.g. use the SSH interface, or copy it in the ```<site>/plugins``` directory, and enable it.
+Then, the usual procedure to install Gerrit plugins apply, e.g. use the SSH interface, or copy it in the ```<site>/plugins``` directory, and make sure it is enabled.

 ## Configuration

 Currently, the plugin doesn't support any configuration.
 It will apply to all projects, and the namespace is hard-coded.

+## Activation

+Currently, the plugin currently reacts only to reference changes in a given project.
+So after enabling it, make sure you modify a reference, for instance by creating or deleting a branch, or creating a new review.
+In a future version, the plugin will do that automatically when it gets enabled.

 ## Building from source